-- (iv) In cases where more land will be acquired (by the Applicant or a Related Party) than will be utilized as the Development Site and the remainder acreage is not accessible for use by tenants or dedicated as permanent and maintained green space, the acquisition cost that will be allocated value ascribed to the proposed Development Site will be prorated based on acreage from the total cost reflected in the Site Control document(s) or the appraisal, if an appraisal is required.
+(iv) In cases where more land will be acquired (by the Applicant or a Related Party) than will be utilized as the Development Site and the remainder acreage is not accessible for use by tenants or dedicated as permanent and maintained green space, the value ascribed to the proposed Development Site will be prorated based on acreage from the total cost reflected in the Site Control document(s) or the appraisal, if an appraisal is required.
 An appraisal containing segregated values for the total acreage to be acquired, the acreage for the Development Site and the remainder acreage may be used by the Underwriter in making a proration determination based on relative value.
-The Underwriter will not utilize a prorated value greater than the total amount in the Site Control document(s). - (B) Acquisition and Rehabilitation.
-The underwritten acquisition cost for an Acquisition and Rehabilitation Development will be the appraised value as determined by an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines). - (C) USDA Rehabilitation Developments.
+The Underwriter will not utilize a prorated value greater than the total amount in the Site Control document(s).

 (B) USDA Rehabilitation Developments.
-The underwritten acquisition cost for developments financed by USDA will be the transfer value approved by USDA. - (ĐC) Eligible Basis on Acquisition of Buildings.
-Building acquisition cost included in Eligible Basis is limited to the appraised value of the buildings, exclusive of land value, as determined by the appraisal. an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines).
-If the acquisition cost in the Site Control documents is less than the appraised value, Underwriter will utilize the land value from the appraisal and adjust the building acquisition cost accordingly. - (2) Off-Site Costs.
-The Underwriter will only consider costs of Off-Site Construction that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation. - (3) Site Work Costs.
-The Underwriter will only consider costs of Site Work, including site amenities, that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation. - (4) Building Costs.
+The underwritten acquisition cost for developments financed by USDA will be the transfer value approved by USDA.

+(C) Eligible Basis on Acquisition of Buildings.
+Building acquisition cost included in Eligible Basis is limited to the appraised value of the buildings, exclusive of land value, as determined by an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines).
+If the acquisition cost in the Site Control documents is less than the appraised value, Underwriter will utilize the land value from the appraisal and adjust the building acquisition cost accordingly.

+(2) Off-Site Costs.
+The Underwriter will only consider costs of Off-Site Construction that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.

+(3) Site Work Costs.
+The Underwriter will only consider costs of Site Work, including site amenities, that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.

+(4) Building Costs.